England's Unwin denied bronze despite third place

 Five teams originally entered the event but because only four started, Commonwealth Games rules state only gold and silver medals are to be awarded.
 However, it appears this was not communicated.

-BBC Sport has contacted the Birmingham 2022 organisers and the Commonwealth Games Federation (CGF) for comment.
+It is understood Team England raised the issue with the CGF, wanting the rules to be changed to promote greater inclusivity.

-It is understood Team England has raised the issue with the CGF, wanting the rules to be changed to promote greater inclusivity.
+A Commonwealth Games Federation spokesman told BBC Sport: "The CGF has been made aware of an issue that took place in the women's tandem B sprint competition.
+We are investigating this to establish the clear facts around what has taken place."